 Are dip nails safer and less damaging to nails?

-Dip powder nails are safer to use than any other nail enhancement.
-Dip nails don’t use any smelly acrylic liquid, so they won’t stink up the room or trigger allergies where it’s used.
+Some people think dip powder nails are safer to use than any other nail enhancement.
+This is because dip nails don’t use any smelly acrylic liquid, so they won’t stink up the room or trigger allergies where it’s used.

 Is a dip manicure considered unsanitary?

 A dip powder nail appointment usually involves one of two techniques: either dipping each finger into the same jar of powder (often several times) or having the color applied with a brush by nail techs.